Towns & villages

 dates from the 16th century but has been added to since then to create the current building.
 The west wing was completely destroyed by fire in 1871 but was

 rebuilt and that part of the house is now open to the public and makes a fascinating open tour.
-The rest of the house is the private residence of the owners,
+The rest of the house is the private residence of the Cavendish family.

-Lord and Lady Cavendish.
-Outside are 25 acres of wonderful landscaped gardens which are a justifiably popular attraction and beyond those is attractive parkland.
+Outside are 25 acres of wonderful landscaped gardens and beyond those is attractive parkland.

 There is also a food hall, cafe, gift shop and toilets set in the courtyard area.
-The Hall and Gardens are open daily except Saturdays from April to November.
+Open Weds-Sun, March-October.
+Admission fee applies.

 Buses stop at nearby Cark-in-Cartmel from where there is approx 0.6 miles walk.
 No buses at weekends or public holidays.